Resilience of constituent solitons in multisoliton scattering off barriers

-In this language, the effect we are studying---the preservation of soliton identity through the collision---translates to the imaginary parts of $\lambda$s remaining unaffected by the collision, while their real parts (soliton velocities) change substantially.
-To see the mechanism for this, let us estimate how $\Delta \lambda$ scales with $\epsilon$ In the regime of interest, the norm of the breather (and so of its constituent solitons) is $\sim 1$, while the impact kinetic energy of the breather is of the same order as the potential, meaning that the impact velocity of the breather $\sim \sqrt{\epsilon}\ll 1$.
-Note that the barrier appreciably affects the solution only while the breather is on top of it.
-To proceed, we make the following assumption, which seems very physically reasonable even though we cannot, at present, justify it with any degree of rigor: as long as the sizes of the constituent solitons (the imaginary parts of the discrete eigenvalues of the Lax operator) are not much different from their initial values, the centers of mass of the constituent solitons will, at least qualitatively, move as if they were non-mutually-interacting particles undergoing a classical collision with an effective barrier (a convolution \cite{Umarov2013_012024} of the actual barrier and $|\psi|^{2}$), \emph{even while the constituent solitons are not well separated}.
-The typical collision time of a single soliton can be estimated as follows: since the barrier is much narrower than the breather, the width of the effective potential is the same as that of the breather, i.e. $\sim 1$.
+Superheated integrability obtains when $ \left|\realpart \lambda\right| \lesssim \left|\Delta \lambda\right|\ll \left|\imaginarypart \lambda\right| $ for all $\lambda$s corresponding to consolitons of a breather.
+If this holds, then the soliton identity is preserved---the imaginary parts of the $\lambda$s (soliton norms) remain unaffected by the collision---even while their real parts (soliton velocities) change substantially.
+To see how this can happen, let us compute the scalings with $\epsilon$ in a regime where the impact velocity is small and the breather is wider than the barrier.
+In our regime, the norm of the breather (and so of its consolitons) is $\sim 1$.
+Its impact kinetic energy is of the same order as the potential, so the impact velocity $\sim \sqrt{\epsilon}$.
+We assumed that the impact velocity is small, so $\epsilon\ll 1$.
+The barrier is important only while the breather is on top of it.
+The following seems physically reasonable even though we could not rigorously justify it: \emph{even while the consolitons are not well separated}, as long as the norms of the consolitons are not much different from their initial values, the centers of mass of the consolitons will, at least qualitatively, move as if the other consoliton(s) wasn't (weren't) there (Fig.~\ref{Fig_4_01d} in Appendix~\ref{appendix_supplementary_figures} illustrates this principle).
+Thus we have the estimate that for each consoliton, $\Delta \lambda \sim \dot{\lambda}\, \times \, \text{typical collision time}$, and $\dot{\lambda} \sim \epsilon$.
+To estimate the typical consoliton collision time, note that since the barrier is narrower than the breather, the spatial extent along which the barrier has a significant effect is the same as the width of the breather, i.e. $\sim 1$.